serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

  > If you want to follow along, now is the time to head over to [Graphcool](https://www.graph.cool/) and create a free account.

-A webshop will as minimum have three types of data:
+Our webshop example will have three types of data:

 <img src="https://s3-eu-west-1.amazonaws.com/serverless-blogpost/webshop-datamodel.png">

 A `Customer` can have many `Baskets` and a `Basket` can have many `Items`.

-In GraphQL a data model is described using the [Schema Definition Language](https://www.graph.cool/docs/faq/graphql-idl-schema-definition-language-kr84dktnp0/):
+In GraphQL a data model is described using IDL ([Interface Definition Language](https://www.graph.cool/docs/faq/graphql-idl-schema-definition-language-kr84dktnp0/)):

 ```graphql
 type Basket {